-Tom Ka is a Thai soup with coconut milk, red curry, lemon grass, fish sauce, brown sugar, mushrooms, and is one of my most favorite soups.
-If you buy it at a Thai restaurant, it is usually served with white rice.
-What I usually do though is substitute white rice for quinoa, because, let’s be frank, plain white rice tastes bland, looks washed out and is really just a waste of calories.
+Tom Ka is a delicious Thai Coconut Chicken Soup with red curry, lemon grass, fish sauce, brown sugar, mushrooms, and is one of my most favorite soups.
+Tom Ka is usually served with white rice.
+What I usually do though is substitute white rice for quinoa, because, I really love quinoa!

 In fact, whenever we order Chinese, Thai or Vietnamese, we don't even use the white rice that comes with it any more - I usually cook some quinoa.

-Quinoa has long been one of my favorite grains, because I like its taste and I much rather use quinoa than just plain white rice.
-Quinoa has an unusually high amount of protein (14% of its mass).
-It is also a good source of fiber, gluten-free and is easy to digest.
+Quinoa has long been one of my favorite foods, because I like its flavor and I much rather use quinoa than just plain white rice.
+Quinoa has a relatively high amount of protein.
+Quinoa is also a good source of fiber, gluten-free and is easy to digest.

 ....
-And, I have about 10 pounds of it in my pantry.
+And, I have about 10 pounds of quinoa in my pantry.
 My husband bought it in bulk some time ago as he thought the bulk price for 10 pounds of quinoa was too good to pass.
 Now I am stuck with a lot of quinoa in my pantry!
 It's good I made some Tom Ka soup!

 - 2 cups chicken stock